pce-devel/mednafenPceDev/README_linux_compile.md

 ## Common Problems:

-It is possible that the sound device may not be properly identified by mednafen; if this is the case, the original mednafen documentation has some hints here:
+It is possible that the sound device may not be properly identified by Mednafen; if this is the case, the original Mednafen documentation has some hints here:
 [https://mednafen.github.io/documentation/#Section_troubleshooting_nosoundlinux](https://mednafen.github.io/documentation/#Section_troubleshooting_nosoundlinux)